Altinn/altinn-studio-docs/content/altinn-studio/guides/integration/correspondence/_index.en.md

           .Create()
           .WithFilename("attachment.txt")
           .WithName("The attachment 📎")
-          .WithSendersReference("sender's arbitrary reference for the attachment")
+          .WithSendersReference("Sender's arbitrary reference for the attachment")
           .WithDataType("text/plain")
           .WithData("This is the attachment content"u8.ToArray())
       )